-The definition of a dysfunctional relationship is commonly agreed to be a relationship that causes more emotional turmoil than satisfaction.
-Often people don’t know they have got involved in a dysfunctional relationship until they are well and truly in it and struggling to get out.
-To help you avoid finding yourself in one here are the four most common dysfunctional relationship types and their warning signs.
+A dysfunctional relationship is defined as one that causes more emotional turmoil than satisfaction.
+People often don’t know that they’re involved in a dysfunctional or toxic relationship until it’s too late and they’re struggling to escape.
+To help you avoid finding yourself stuck in a toxic relationship, here are the four most common types and the warning signs to look out for.

-The term “co-dependent” generally means any person who focuses on another person in order to gain some kind of control over them.
-Co-dependency can look very much like love because it is a mental obsession with someone else’s business – all the love songs are full of this kind of sentiment ‘I can’t get you off my mind’ or ‘I can’t live, if living is without you’.
-This complete absorption with the object of our affection only becomes dysfunctional when it starts causing painful emotional turmoil and stops you from getting on and living your own life.
+The term ‘codependent’ is used to describe anyone who focuses on another person in order to gain some kind of control over them.
+Codependency can look a lot like love as it’s a mental obsession with someone else – virtually all love songs talk of this kind of sentiment: ‘I can’t get you off my mind’ or ‘I can’t live if living is without you.’
+Being completely absorbed with another person becomes toxic when it starts to cause painful emotional turmoil and stops you from living your own life.

 2. Bullying or abusive

-There are usually lots of little warning signs that a relationship has the potential to become abusive.
-Abuse isn’t just about physical violence, people can be verbally and emotionally abusive too undermining their victim’s self-esteem gradually over time.
-You may not spot the signs on the first few dates, it’s often not until a conflict arises that the bully or abuser shows themselves and most often it is through a sharp comment, put down or what looks like a temper tantrum leaving you feeling guilty and confused as to what you did to prompt such a violent response.
-This is the key – you feel responsible for provoking their bad behavior.
-When things have calmed down this will often be reinforced by the abuser, they may be the one who gets the apology even though in your heart you are sure you didn’t do anything wrong.
+There are often lots of little warning signs that a relationship has the potential to become abusive.
+Abuse doesn’t just mean physical violence; people can be verbally and emotionally abusive too, gradually undermining their victim’s self-esteem.
+You might not spot the signs on your first few dates and it’s often not until a conflict arises that the bully reveals themselves.
+It might be a sharp comment, a put down or a temper tantrum that leaves you feeling guilty and confused about what you did wrong.
+This is key – they make you feel responsible for their bad behaviour.
+When things have calmed down, this will often be reinforced by the abuser.
+They might even force you to give them an apology, even though, in your heart, you know you didn’t do anything wrong.

-Warning signs – violent displays of temper; an inability to see what they did wrong (often pointing it out will lead to another outburst); a history of previous abuse either as a victim or a perpetrator; the feeling that you can’t be emotionally honest for fear of triggering their anger.
+Warning signs – watch for violent displays of temper; an inability to see what they did wrong; a history of previous abuse (as perpetrator or victim), and the feeling that you can’t be emotionally honest without triggering their anger.

 3. Parental mirroring

-This is a very common problem – either one or both parties have unresolved issues with a parent and are ‘acting out’ the old dysfunctional pattern with a new partner.
-Unconsciously we mirror the primary relationships we witnessed as a child.
-If the relationship was healthy and functioning that is all well and good – our parents were good role models.
-What is often the case is that a dysfunctional upbringing is recreated – sometimes with startling accuracy, like when a woman with an alcoholic father ends up married to an alcoholic even though it has caused her so much pain growing up.
+Parental mirroring is a very common problem.
+This is when one or both people in a relationship have unresolved issues with a parent and ‘act out’ dysfunctional patterns with their new partner.
+We mirror the primary relationships that we witnessed as a child unconsciously.
+That’s all well and good when the relationship was healthy and our parents were good role models.
+However, what often happens is that dysfunctional upbringings are recreated – sometimes with startling accuracy, for example, a woman with an alcoholic father ends up in a relationship with an alcohol despite the pain it caused in her childhood.
 People are often drawn to partners who are strikingly similar in looks, manner and characteristics as their parent of the opposite sex.

 There are various psychological explanations as to why this happens.
-For those involved there is often an awareness that all is not well coupled with an almost magnetic pull to stick with it because it feels so familiar.
+Those involved are often aware that it’s not healthy but they feel a magnetic pull to stick with it because it feels so familiar.

-Warning signs – your partner shares many characteristics with your dysfunctional parent (or you theirs); you often feel very young and childlike within the relationship and as though your feelings are out of control or your partner treats you as though you are a parent by being rebellious, defiant and childlike.
+Warning signs –take note if your partner shares characteristics with your dysfunctional parent, if you feel young and childlike in the relationship, if your feelings are out of control, or your partner treats you like their parent, acting out by being rebellious, defiant and immature.

 4. Lack of intimacy

-The thing that separates friends from lovers is intimacy – physical and emotional.
+Physical and emotional intimacy separates friends from lovers.
 Sexual intimacy is a natural and healthy part of adult life.
-Unfortunately sex is also the largest potential area of dysfunction when it comes to emotional development because it is so caught up with moral, religious and social education.
+Unfortunately, sex can also be dysfunctional, especially when it comes to emotional development, as it’s associated with our moral, religious and social education.

-Every couple will have times when they have little or no sex and that is natural too – intimacy isn’t just about the physical act – this area becomes dysfunctional when one or both partners are not getting their needs for sex, warmth or affection fulfilled within the relationship and feel frustrated as a result.
+Every couple will have times when they have little or no sex, that’s natural.
+And intimacy isn’t just about the physical act.
+This area becomes dysfunctional when one or both partners aren’t getting their needs – sex, warmth or affection – fulfilled within the relationship and start to feel frustrated.

-If your relationship falls into any one of these categories it does not mean that it is doomed to failure.
-An awareness of the problem is half the battle when it comes to solving it.
-Talk to your partner, get professional help if needed and remember that most relationships have some level of dysfunction in them, it’s what you do with it that counts.
+If you relationship falls into any one of these categories it doesn’t mean that it’s doomed to failure.
+Being aware of the problem is half the battle.
+Talk to your partner, get professional help if needed, and remember that most relationships have a level of dysfunction within them, it’s what you do with it that counts.